DevanshiJodhani/premium-dark-navbar/README.md

 1. Clone or download this repository.
 2. Open `index.html` in your browser.
-3. Customize the links and styles to fit your project.
+3. Customise the links and styles to fit your project.

 ---